julesjazz/grapefruitlab/content/print/pity-fear.md

 I also understand the One Rule for making queer art.
 The more pain I suffer, the more applause I get for my honesty.
 Authenticity.
 The classic role for a trans woman on stage, to evoke either pity or fear so that _you_ might be cleansed… of what?
 Your own discomfort?
 About my body?
 My trauma?
 My joy?
 My gender?

-I remember talking to my aunt, after the divorce.
-We were sitting around her kitchen table late at night, and she says *you’ll know you’re ready to start dating again once the stories you tell every day don't involve your ex.* Which is awkward.
-Here I am 15 years later, standing on stage, talking about her again.
-I guess I’m not ready to date yet… Sorry Erin.
-Sorry Rae.

-I mean, of course, date whenever you want — but there’s still something I love in that.
-The stories that I tell about myself, reflect *something* about who I am, who I want to be.
+I remember talking to my aunt after the divorce, and she says *you’ll know you’re ready to start dating again once the stories you tell every day don't involve your ex.* And there's something I love about that.
+The stories that I tell about myself reflect *something* about who I am, who I want to be.
 And as I live new material, I shape it into these stories, and the stories also shape me, what I do next.
 Like pointing a camera at its own image, or standing between mirrors.
 Like my center of gravity.
 It doesn’t exist anywhere, but it describes something real… pulling me down…

 The origin of the name Miriam isn’t known for certain, but there are several theories, like *sea of bitterness*, or *beloved*, or *wished-for child*.